ossu/code-of-conduct/README.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).
+If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community.

 ## 6. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please [notify](https://gitter.im/ericdouglas) a community organizer as soon as possible.

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
-In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 7. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify OSSU with a concise description of your grievance.
 Your grievance will be handled by community consensus.

 ## 8. Scope